Lone Worker Protection framework

 Our support doesn't stop at contract award.
 We provide a comprehensive wraparound service throughout your entire procurement journey from evaluation and award through to contract management and delivery.
 We work alongside you to ensure suppliers are held to account, performance is monitored, and your contract delivers the outcomes you need.
 Our goal is simple: to help you achieve the best possible results for the residents and communities we serve, with expert guidance at every stage.

-Speak to our account management teams
+Speak to our account management team

 Need to catch up with your account manager?
 Or want to discuss a project you are working on, our team will be happy to talk this through with you.